Titchmarsh-Weyl theory for Schr\"odinger operators on unbounded domains: Titchmarsh--Weyl theory for Schr odinger operators: A characterization of the Dirichlet spectrum

 where $\Theta$ is a selfadjoint, bounded operator in $L^2 (\partial \Omega)$, and $M (\lambda)$ is replaced by the corresponding Robin-to-Dirichlet map $M_\Theta (\lambda) = (\Theta - M (\lambda))^{-1}$.
 Moreover, the results can be carried over to more general second order uniformly elliptic, formally symmetric differential expressions of the form

-under suitable smoothness and boundedness conditions on the coefficients $a_{jk}, a_j, a$, $1 \leq j, k \leq n$, and to domains with less regular (e.g.\ Lipschitz) boundaries.
-Furthermore, it suffices to consider a local version of the Dirichlet-to-Neumann map on a part of $\partial \Omega$; cf.~\cite{BR12} for more details in the case of a bounded domain $\Omega$.
-Finally we remark that unbounded domains with non-compact boundaries can be treated in almost the same way. \end{remark}
+under suitable smoothness and boundedness conditions on the coefficients $a_{jk}$, $a_j$, $a$, $1 \leq j, k \leq n$, and to domains with less regular (e.g.\ Lipschitz) boundaries.
+Finally we remark that unbounded domains with non-compact (sufficiently regular) boundaries can be treated in almost the same way. \end{remark}